 The principle of following God's prophets has always been a test for the children of God.
-It continues to be the principle that will determine whether or not Zion will be established on the earth in the latter-days.
-Zion can be built up only as pure-in-heart individuals accept counsel and direction from living prophets.
-In a day of relative ease and prosperity, that is not an easy challenge.
-The Prophet Joseph Smith acknowledged that we wrestle with this principle:

-There are those who profess to be Saints who are too apt to murmur and find fault, when any advice is given, which comes in opposition to their feelings, even when they, themselves, ask for counsel; much more so when counsel is given unasked for, which does not agree with their notion of things; but brethren, we hope for better things from the most of you; we trust that you desire counsel, from time to time, and that you will cheerfully conform to it, whenever you receive it from a proper source.
-(History of the Church 4:45)
+It continues to be the principle that will determine whether or not Zion will be established on the earth in the latter days.
+Zion can be built up only as individuals who are pure in heart accept counsel and direction from living prophets.
+In a day of relative ease and prosperity, that is not an easy task.
+The Prophet Joseph Smith acknowledged that even the Saints wrestle with this principle: "There are those who profess to be Saints who are too apt to murmur and find fault, when any advice is given, which comes in opposition to their feelings, even when they, themselves, ask for counsel; much more so when counsel is given unasked for, which does not agree with their notion of things; but brethren, we hope for better things from the most of you; we trust that you desire counsel, from time to time, and that you will cheerfully conform to it, whenever you receive it from a proper source."4

 Our destiny in this dispensation, as it was for the Nephites and Jaredites, will be determined by our willingness to heed the counsel of the living prophets.
-Wilford Woodruff warned the Latter-day Saints of going against prophetic counsel:

-We, as a people, should not treat lightly this counsel, for I will tell you in the name of the Lord-and I have watched it from the time I became a member of this Church-there is no man who undertakes to run counter to the counsel of the legally authorized leader of this people that ever prospers, and no such man ever will prosper...
-You will find that all persons who take a stand against this counsel will never prosper...
-When counsel comes we should not treat it lightly, no matter to what subject it pertains, for if we do it will work evil unto us.
-(JD 14:33; emphasis added)
+President Wilford Woodruff warned the Latter-day Saints of going against prophetic counsel: "We, as a people, should not treat lightly this counsel, for I will tell you in the name of the Lord and I have watched it from the time I became a member of this Church-there is no man who undertakes to run counter to the counsel of the legally authorized leader of this people that ever prospers, and no such man ever will prosper. . . .
+You will find that all persons who take a stand against this counsel will never prosper. . . .
+When counsel comes we should not treat it lightly, no matter to what subject it pertains, for if we do it will work evil unto us."5

 Only when people are willing to follow God's prophets can Zion be established.
-They must be pure in heart and willing and anxious to receive and implement inspired counsel, and thereby carry out the will of God.
+They must be pure in heart, willing, and anxious to receive and implement inspired counsel, and thereby carry out the will of God, or they must face the judgments of the Almighty.